 Music, art and technology converge

-Biophilia, released 2011 on One little indian, is an interactive multimedia exploration of music in the context of the universe’s physical forces, processes and structures.
+Biophilia, released 2011, is an interactive multimedia exploration of music in the context of the universe’s physical forces, processes and structures.
 The innovative app album for smart phones and tablet computers was a collaboration with artists, designers, scientists, instrument makers, writers and software developers.
 The Biophilia-project also expanded into education with a series of workshops for schoolchildren to explore the intersection of music and science.

 Army of me remixes